-Title Why Brainstorming Groups Kill Breakthrough Ideas (and What to Do Instead) Media type Web Country United States Date 09/02/2018 Description Over a half a century ago, Alex Osborne wrote an influential book called Applied Imagination that opined that "the average person can think up twice as many ideas when working with a group than when working alone."
+Title Why Brainstorming Groups Kill Breakthrough Ideas (and What to Do Instead) Media type Web Country/Territory United States Date 09/02/2018 Description Over a half a century ago, Alex Osborne wrote an influential book called Applied Imagination that opined that "the average person can think up twice as many ideas when working with a group than when working alone."
 Managers must have been convinced because brainstorming groups took off in popularity and are still used widely to this day.
 In fact, in business schools it is almost heretical to argue that teams are not more creative than individuals.

 The only problem is that Osborne was wrong.
 Dozens of laboratory studies tried to confirm Osborne's claim, but found the opposite: brainstorming groups produced fewer ideas, and ideas of less novelty, than the sum of the ideas created by the same number of individuals working alone.